 The formula for calculating the f-stop of your camera is the focal length divided by the size of diameter of the pinhole.

-The focal lenght / diameter of the pinhole = the f-stop
+The focal length / diameter of the pinhole = the f-stop

 F-stops have a ‘standard sequence’.
 If you have an ordinary camera, you can see the f-numbers on the lens.